diversenok/NtUtilsLibrary/Readme.md

 ## Automatic Memory Management

 Delphi does not include a garbage collector, so only a few types are managed out-of-the-box: records, strings, dynamic arrays, and interfaces.
 Classes and pointers, on the other hand, require explicit cleaning-up which (in its safe form) requires using *try-finally* blocks and, therefore, complicates the program significantly.
 To address this issue, the library includes facilities for automatic lifetime management for memory and other resources, implemented in [DelphiUtils.AutoObjects](./DelphiUtils.AutoObjects.pas).
 By using types from this module, we instruct the compiler to automatically generate exception-safe code for counting references and automatically releasing objects in function epilogues.
-This module defines several interfaces for various types of resources that might requrie cleanup.
+This module defines several interfaces for various types of resources that might require cleanup.
 It introduces the following hierarchy:

 ```mermaid
 graph LR;